nsip/retool-grid-component/README.md

 For development:
 - See `V75-ENHANCEMENT-ROADMAP.md` for enhancement plans
 - Check `src/index.tsx` StableGrid function for current implementation
-- Review `V74-WORKAROUND-TEST-GUIDE.md` for external state access testing
+- Review `COMPONENT-RESET-API.md` for reset functionality usage

 ---

-**Status**: ✅ **STABLE AND WORKING** - Version 74 with external state access and backend integration achieved
+**Status**: ✅ **STABLE AND WORKING** - Version 78 with complete state management and reset functionality achieved